 Jenkins CodeWords integration: automate CI/CD workflows

 Jenkins runs your builds, but what happens after them is usually a mess of Bash scripts, cron jobs, and Slack messages nobody reads.
-The Jenkins CodeWords integration connects your CI/CD pipeline to AI-powered automation so you can parse build logs, classify failures, and trigger downstream actions — all from a single platform.
-According to the 2024 State of DevOps report from DORA, elite-performing teams deploy on demand and recover from failures in under an hour.
-Automation is the difference.
+The Jenkins CodeWords integration connects your CI/CD pipeline to AI-powered automation so you can parse build logs, classify failures, and trigger downstream actions.

 TL;DR: Connect Jenkins to CodeWords to auto-classify build failures with LLMs, route alerts intelligently, and trigger remediation workflows — no API keys, no server management.